 To be granted an academic leave of absence a student must meet with the department chairperson to discuss the nature of the request.
-Medical conditions will require a note from the student's health care provider stating why the student can no longer meet the essential functional abilities as required by the program.
-Personal reasons will require that the student discuss with the department chair why they can no longer continue the program in their current situation.
-Meeting with department chair does not guarantee that a student will be granted an academic leave of absence.
+Medical conditions will require a note from the student's healthcare provider stating why the student can no longer meet the essential functional abilities required by the program.
+Personal reasons will require that the student discuss with the department chairperson why they can no longer continue the program in their current situation.
+Meeting with the department chairperson does not guarantee that a student will be granted an academic leave of absence.